 McCartney told a parliamentary joint committee earlier this month that “more legislation and more support” was needed to help law enforcement adopt AI technologies.

-Adele Desirs, a victim identification analyst at Queensland Police who analyses CSAM, told the ICMEC summit she wanted to use AI — as some other countries did — to make her work easier, faster, and more accurate, as analysts like herself faced “a tsunami” of material to investigate.
+A victim identification analyst who analyses CSAM for a state police department told the ICMEC summit they wanted to use AI — as some other countries did — to make their work easier, faster, and more accurate, as analysts faced “a tsunami” of material to investigate.

-“I understand the need for privacy, but when is the need for privacy more important than the right of children to be free of sexual abuse?” she said.
+“I understand the need for privacy, but when is the need for privacy more important than the right of children to be free of sexual abuse?” they said.

-“We need AI,” she said, adding that transparency would still be needed around its use.
+“We need AI,” they said, adding that transparency would still be needed around its use.

 Long-awaited reforms to Australia’s Privacy Act are expected to improve the protection of children by forcing online services to comply with some new privacy obligations.